joncoons/Manufacturing-Vision-Accelerator-AMD64/VisionAccelerator--Hands-on-Lab.md

 3) What exactly does each module do?

-Mfg_Vision_CIS_Camera_1
+**Mfg_Vision_CIS_Camera_1**
 This is the main module we'll be working with to connect to caputure, inference and store (CIS) analysis of individual frames.
+This module also handles routing the inference and images to Azure in conjunction with the other modules.

+If you open this module folder you'll see three directories, capture, inference, and store.
+If you click on capture, you'll see a few different options to choose from.
+For machine vision systems in industrial environments, it's more common to see GVSP (GigE Vision Streaming Protocol), also known as GigE (gigabit) cameras, such as Allied Vision, Basler and others.
+For convenience, we've included two examples, but you can easily integrate addtional camera SDKs as needed.
+(We'll cover the Dockerfile coniguration a bit later ih this section.)

+We also included a simple OpenCV-based connector for RTSP (Real-Time Streaming Protocol), which is quite common for CCTV/Security cameras.

+The last option is for a file-based system, where the camera captures the image and simply stores it to a diretory.
+This

 4) To DevOps or not to DevOps, that is the question?